maksymovchynnikov/EventCalc-SHiP/DETAILS.md

   - Two-body decays are sampled isotropically, with the two decay products having the same energy.
   - Three-body decays `LLP -> 1+2+3` are sampled using the squared matrix element of the process in terms of the LLP mass and energies `E_1`, `E_3` of the decay products.
   - Currently, four-body decays `LLP->1+2+3+4` are sampled assuming unit squared matrix element (to be improved in the future).
-- The phase space is passed to `pythia8` for decaying unstable particles such as `pi^0`, showering and hadronization.
+- If the selected decay products contain partons or unstable particles, the phase space is passed to `pythia8` for showering, hadronization, or decays such as `pi^0 -> gamma gamma`.
+Already-stable final states are kept without calling `pythia8`.
 - The resulting phase space is boosted into the LLP's lab frame.

 ### How hadronic decays of LLPs are handled